 Members can access this broad, inclusive network for ideas, information, and inspiration without any obligation to join the Community Farms Program and its more specific participation criteria.

-The Community Farms Network emerged from the first Roundtable gathering as an inclusive association that welcomes the participation of people and groups supporting community farms.
+The Community Farms Network emerged from the first Roundtable gathering in February 2009 as an inclusive association that welcomes the participation of people and groups supporting community farms.

 Members of the Network benefit from:

 - Mutual mentorship and inspiration

 - Advocacy on zoning and housing policy and legislation